CIS1051BRI/Final-/proposal.md

 A fitness tracker that helps someone to reach their daily fitness goal.
 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?

 My project will essentially act as a fitness tracker.
 I like the idea of the apple fitness app that tracks certain parts of your day through steps, standing, walking, exercise, etc. So I plan to use the idea of rings to track someones fitness.
-While I  dont think Im skilled enough to create my own app I will create a program that prompts the user to input their weight, height, age, time, workout intensity, and a goal amount of calories someone wants to burn and the rings will turn a green if the goal was reached, and red if it wasnt, and then it will explain what you missed.
+I will create a program that prompts the user to input their weight, height, age, time, workout intensity, and a goal amount of calories someone wants to burn and the rings will turn a green if the goal was reached, and red if it wasnt, and then it will explain what you missed.

 ## If planning to combine 1051's final project with another course's final project, with which other course?
 And which aspect(s) of your proposed project would relate to 1051, and which aspect(s) would relate to the other course?